ptr-br/BMI-Calculator/README.md

 ## Objective

 In this project a flutter app that calculates your body mass index (BMI) was created.
-The project is part of the flutter course offered by Dr. Anegla Wu.
+The project is part of the flutter course offered by Dr. Anegla YU.
 Starting files can be found [here](https://github.com/londonappbrewery/bmi-calculator-flutter).
 ## Results

 Look at the demonstrator below to get an idea of the app.